+Unitholders are reminded to review the Meeting Materials before voting.
 Unitholders are invited to attend the meeting, where they will have the opportunity to ask questions and meet management, the Board of Trustees, and fellow Unitholders.
-At the Meeting, BTB will also report on its 2023 business activities.
+At the Meeting, BTB will also report on its 2024 business activities.

-Dated in Montreal, Québec, on May 16th, 2024.
+Dated in Montreal, Québec, on May 5th, 2025.